Dutch Oven Carnitas

 How to Clean Your Dutch Oven: After cooking for 4.5 hours, the marinade will be blackened and sticky at the bottom of the Dutch Oven.
 Just soak it in some Dawn dish soap (or baking soda and water) and use a metal scrubber to remove.
 If your pot has a coating on it, use a plastic scrubber.

-Find our Slow Cooker Carnitas recipe here.
+Make our Slow Cooker Carnitas instead.

 This recipe is amazing.
 I’ve made these in the slow cooker before but something magical happens in that dutch oven.
 The edges were perfectly crispy and the meat was so moist.
 Making this way from now on!